 Unvaccinated horses that have a wound should be given a dose of the Tetanus Anti-toxin as well as the vaccine to prevent the disease developing.

 Strangles is a highly contagious respiratory tract disease.
 It is contracted via direct contact with infected horses, or contact with contaminated objects.
 It is often seen in younger horses that have not previously been exposed or vaccinated.
-Vaccinations can begin from 3 months of age and an intial course of 3 vaccinations 2 weeks apart is recommended followed by annual boosters.
+Vaccinations can begin from 3 months of age and an initial course of 3 vaccinations 2 weeks apart is recommended followed by annual boosters.

 For information on Hendra vaccination, see our specific Hendra page